ars-max/arp-aws-kubernetes-lab/README.md

 sudo systemctl status containerd
 Look for the kubeadm_join_command.sh file if your master script is designed to generate it and distribute it.

+COmmand to copy the key file from local to ec2 master scp -i ~/.ssh/my-kubeadm-lab-key.pem ~/.ssh/my-kubeadm-lab-key.pem ubuntu@44.203.81.152:~/